JenDacanay/Speaker-Recognition-System/README.md

 To extract features for each speaker, each wav file contained a speaker saying “zero”
 1. Plot the voice signal in time domain
-2. Normalized the signal using audioread function and remove the noise by setting a threshold that removed any data lower than -30dB
+2. Normalized the signal using audioread function and remove the noise by setting a threshold that removed any data lower than -30dB ( this is done to remove as much noise as possible from the equation)
 3. Plot the Mel spectrogram using short-time fourier transform, plot its periodogram, which is multiplied by the mel-filter banks which transforms the signal mel-frequency wrapping
 4. Plot MFCCs through discrete cosine transform (DCT) on the mel-spectrogram which removes its mean.
 5. Plot the MFCCs using mfcc function